If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-If you’re looking to lose a few pounds or maintain your weight, you’ll already know how constricting a diet can feel.
-All of your favorite foods, like cheesy pizzas, piles of pasta and beer, go out the window on day one.
-Of course, there are plenty of benefits that come with maintaining a healthy diet and lifestyle, but it’s important to let your hair down every now and again and indulge in things that feel good.
+If you’re actively trying to lose a few pounds or simply maintain your goal weight, then you already know how constricting a diet can feel.
+All of your favorite foods, like cheesy pizzas, piles of pasta, go out the window on day one.
+Of course, there are plenty of benefits that come with maintaining a healthy diet and lifestyle, but it’s important to let your hair down every now and again and treat yourself.
+Indulgence in moderation is no vice, so if you want to mix up a few cocktails without breaking your diet altogether, then you’ll want to opt for the best lowest-calorie liquors.

-One massive diet-breaker is alcohol.
+Alcohol is a massive diet breaker most of the time.
 Obviously, if you’re 100% committed to losing weight, you should avoid alcohol altogether.
-But if you’re looking to achieve a balance between enjoying a drink every now and again while still heading in the right direction with respect to weight, understanding the calories in your alcohol-filled delights is an important step.
+But if you’re looking to achieve a balance between enjoying a drink every now and again while still heading in the right direction with respect to weight, finding the lowest-calorie liquors is an important step.
 It’s also important to note that alcohol can change the way your body burns fat, so keeping consumption to a minimum is always preferable.

-In this post, we’ll share some of the best low-calorie liquors for drinkers on a diet.
+In this post, we’ll share some of the best low-calorie liquor options for drinkers on a diet.
 We’ll also share some breakdowns of calorie counts to help you tip back a drink without tipping the scales.

 Which Liquors Have the Lowest Calories?

 If you’re wondering what the best liquor options are for dieting, then you’ll want to keep these calorie counts in mind.
+While specific calorie counts will vary between bottles and brands, certain types of liquor tend to have fewer calories than others.
+Calorie counts are usually measured by the shot, which equals about 1.5 oz of alcohol.
 Some of the best low-calorie liquors include:

 - Vodka is typically around 100 calories a shot.
-It’s lighter than most liquors so and pairs excellently with low or no-calorie mixing alternatives like seltzer and club.
+It’s lighter than most liquors and pairs excellently with low or no-calorie mixing alternatives like seltzer and club soda.
+A 1.5 oz shot of Grey Goose contains 98 calories.

-- Tequila also sits at around 100 calories a shot.
-While to some it might not pair as well with low or no-calorie options like seltzer and club, you can add a little bit of cran or lemonade to your tequila soda for a little more flavor.
+- Tequila sits at around 100 calories a shot.
+It also pairs well with low or no-calorie cocktail mixers like club soda, and you can add a little bit of cranberry or lemonade to your tequila soda for a little more flavor.
+For even fewer calories, sip your tequila neat over ice with a lime wedge.
+Patron Silver tequila contains 97 calories per 1.5 oz shot.

-- Rum‘s about 100 calories a shot as well, but mixing options get a little tricky.
-Rum is a bit thicker and deserves more of a syrupy drink for it to taste at all decent.
-We don’t suggest you head to the bar and slam a rum and seltzer.
+- Rum is about 100 calories a shot as well.
+However, mixing options get a little tricky.
+Rum is a bit thicker and deserves more of a syrupy drink for it to taste right.
+We don’t suggest you head to the bar and slam a rum and coke.
 It might add a bit more calories than you’re asking for, but rum and diet Coke is probably your best move.
+For reference, a 1.5 oz shot of Captain Morgan Original Spiced Rum contains 86 calories.

-- Surprisingly, dark liquors like whiskey, bourbon and scotch aren’t all that bad for you, coming in at a little over 100 calories each per shot.
-These are easy as hell to drink both neat and on the rocks, so adding a mixer isn’t always necessary.
+- Whiskey, bourbon and scotch come in around 100 calories per shot.
+Surprisingly these aren’t all that bad for you.
+These are easy to drink both neat and on the rocks, so adding a mixer isn’t always necessary.
+A shot of Jack Daniels contains 98 calories.
+Chivas Regal Premium Scotch contains 104 calories per shot.

-- It’s not considered a liquor technically, but if you’re looking for a way to drink and still lose weight, we recommend a good ‘ole glass of champagne.
-It’s only 90 calories and doesn’t have to pair with a damn thing!
+- Champagne is excellent low-calorie alcohol at 90 calories.
+The trick?
+It’s higher in sugar than liquor, and you need to limit yourself to one or two glasses.
+It’s not considered a liquor technically, but if you’re looking for a way to drink and still lose weight, we really do recommend a good ‘ole glass of champagne.

 The Best Low-Calorie Liquor for Celebrating on a Diet